MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/1_ML-questions.md

 - [ ] C. Using only pre-built models without any customization. `This is incorrect because Azure Machine Learning designer allows for customization and building models from scratch.`
 - [x] D. Adding and connecting modules on a visual canvas. `This is the correct answer because Azure Machine Learning designer enables you to create models by visually adding and connecting modules.`

-## Q: Understanding Automated Machine Learning Capabilities
+## Q27: Understanding Automated Machine Learning Capabilities

 > Determine whether each of the following statements about automated machine learning (AutoML) is true or false.